Norika Sefa

 Norika Sefa is a Kosovan film director, writer and editor, living in Prague, Czech Republic.
 Her feature film debut, Looking for Venera (2021), won a special jury award at the 50th International Film Festival Rotterdam.

 Life and work

 She holds a master's degree from the FAMU Prague.
 In her films, she often merges fiction and documentary.
 Norika has been invited to join the European Film Academy.

 Desde Arriba (2020) is a hybrid documentary made under the guidance of Werner Herzog in the Peruvian jungle.

+In 2025, Sefa was appointed as the jury member at the 31st Sarajevo Film Festival for Sarajevo Film Festival Special Award for Promoting Gender Equality.

 Looking for Venera

 Looking for Venera (Albanian: Në kërkim të Venerës) (2021) is Sefa's debut feature film.
 The film is a coming-of-age drama shot in Kosovo with an ensemble composed of mostly non-actors.
 She wanted to show a picture of Kosovo far from exotic stereotypes.

 The film is a Kosovo Cinematography Center and Macedonia co-production.
 The film was shot in a small town in Kosovo, at the border with Macedonia.
 The film premiered at 50th International Film Festival Rotterdam, winning a special jury award in the Tiger competition.
 Norika is currently developing her next feature film set in Kosovo.